Fabulously-Optimized/fabulously-optimized/Packwiz/Readme.md

 1. [Download the manifest creating executable from here](https://github.com/comp500/packwiz/actions) and place it to `../Packwiz`.
 2. [Download the MultiMC bootstrap from here](https://github.com/comp500/packwiz-installer-bootstrap/releases) and place it to `../MultiMC-Packwiz/Fabulously Optimized (auto-update)/.minecraft`

+The `.sh` scripts are for the users that want to disable some mods from FO.
+[See the tutorial for more info.](https://fabulously-optimized.gitbook.io/modpack/readme/multimc-auto-update#can-i-ignore-some-of-the-mods)